 In 1940, things looked bleak in the United Kingdom.
 Hitler had swallowed up Poland, Norway, Denmark, France, Belgium, the Netherlands, and Luxembourg.
 In July, the Battle of Britain began as the Luftwaffe began attacking British shipping.
 In August the target shifted to the RAF, and by September 6, the British had lost 466 planes.
 Then the Blitz began in September, and London bore fifty-seven straight nights of bombing.

-Living in England seventy years ago, it would have been easy to lose heart.
-Yet the British kept their famous stiff upper lip and “muddled through.”
+Living in England eighty years ago, it would have been easy to lose heart.
+Yet for the most part, the British kept their famous stiff upper lip and “muddled through.”
 What Hitler meant to break them made them stronger, more determined, and more unified.
 They kept to their work and cranked out the ships and planes and tanks they needed for victory.

 Things may look dark, but there is always hope.
 Follow the British example, don’t lose heart, and let adversity make you stronger and more determined.